chriswebb09/chriswebb09.github.io/_posts/2016-06-19-scraping-the-web-with-objective-c.md

 If you did this correctly, you can use NSLog(@"%@", htmlData) to see the overwhelming chaos that is an unfiltered web request.

-*Lovely isn't it?*
+### Lovely isn't it?

 ![placeholder](https://raw.githubusercontent.com/chriswebb09/chriswebb09.github.io/master/public/screenshot.png "Raw web content")

-In **part 2**, we'll go over what we need to do with that data to make sense of it in a way that a reasonable person could work with.
+In **Part 2**, we'll go over what we need to do with that data to make sense of it in a way that a reasonable person could work with.